Skip to Main Content

 Estrella

-Estrella is the first Galapagos tortoise to arrive in Australia in over 40 years!
-She flew over to Australia, all the way from Rostock Zoo in Germany.
-After meeting Hugo on Tinder in 2019, they’re now happily together.
-Every now and then you’ll also see Estrella munching on her favourite flower, hibiscus!
+Estrella made history as the first Galapagos tortoise to arrive in Australia in more than 40 years, flying all the way from Rostock Zoo in Germany.
+She met Hugo in 2019, and the two have been happily together ever since.
+Catch her at the right moment and you'll spot her munching her favourite treat, hibiscus flowers.

 Estrella Galapagos Tortoise